 Losing a loved one is a really hard thing to go through.
 There are so many things to get in order and many complex steps one must take before the probate process can begin.
 But what happens when someone passes and leaves a home or property behind?

 In Illinois, property is subject to probate if it is solely owned or if all assets total $100,000 or more.
 Any property that fits these guidelines must go through the probate process.
 When real estate is in probate, how the property will be distributed is determined according to either a will or by order of the court.
-One thing the courts ok at is who did the decedent want the property to go to, and are they willing to take on the responsibility of ownership?
+One thing the courts look at is who did the decedent want the property to go to, and are they willing to take on the responsibility of ownership?

 When A Beneficiary Doesn’t Want The Property